tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 PostgreSQL/产品动态_intl_en.md

 <tr><th width=20%>Update</th><th width=50%>Description</th><th width=10%>Release Date</th><th width=20%>Document</th></tr>
 <tbody><tr>
 <td>PostgreSQL v11.8 is now available</td>
-<td>Combined with optimized kernel and a complete set of management services, TencentDB for PostgreSQL v11.8 provides a more stable enterprise-level database service that is easier to deploy in more areas, helping you upgrade your business.</td>
+<td>Combined with optimized kernel and a complete set of management services, TencentDB for PostgreSQL v11.8 provides a more stable enterprise-grade database service that is easier to deploy in more areas, helping you upgrade your business.</td>
 <td>2020-09</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/409/7550" target="_blank">Purchasing Instances</a></td></tr>
 <tr>